GhostWording/PublicDocumentation/API/Sections/messaging.md

 Path :

-* {area} : area name of the current application doing the call
+* {appName} : application name of the current application doing the call
 * {deviceId} : device id of the current user doing the call
 * {facebookId} : facebook id of the current user doing the call